 That said, there are rare occasions when bathing your cat is unavoidable, in which case there are ways to make the experience more comfortable for both of you.
-However, if your cat needs a bath because they’ve come into contact with toxic substances, take them to the vet first.
+Read on to find out more about when and how to bathe a cat.

 Before you bathe your cat

 Get everything you need in one place, so that once you’ve started bathing your cat, everything is within easy reach.
 You’ll need:

 - A large plastic bucket, sink or bath (lined with a non-slip floor mat) to use as a cat bath.